Update Insights on October 2021

 and multitouch; Gesture; Voice and speech recognition ).

-Alongside a higher cost technology or cryptographic schemes even in face of quantum computing - data infrastructure issues, and ethical challenges on How
+Alongside a higher cost technology or cryptographic schemes even in face of quantum computing - data infrastructure issues on How

 lattice-based cryptographic algorithms